Maria Pearson (murderer): Imprisonment

-Maria Pearson was soon jailed for the murder of Newton in July 1987.
-Despite this, Maria immediately attempted to appeal the conviction in 1988, claiming she was not guilty because of her "mental and physical state of mind".
-She then changed her story and admitted killing Newton, but only as "an act of self-defence and provocation", and claimed in her appeal that she shouldn't be held responsible because she had post-natal depression and pre-menstrual tension.
+Pearson was jailed for the murder of Newton in July 1987.
+Pearson immediately attempted to appeal the conviction in 1988, claiming she was not guilty because of her "mental and physical state of mind".
+She then changed her story and admitted killing Newton, but only as "an act of self-defence and provocation", and claimed in her appeal that she should not be held responsible because she had post-natal depression and pre-menstrual tension.
 The appeal was dismissed.
 She appealed to the courts six times until 1998, when the final one was rejected.
 She then appealed to the Criminal Cases Review Commission, the independent miscarriages of justice watchdog, but this was also rejected.
 When this was declined, she attempted to further appeal this decision.

 Pearson was initially moved to an open prison in preparation for release in 2004, but was quickly returned to a closed category prison after bullying and intimidation.
 A similar situation occurred in 2021.
 In 2006, when a judge rejected her complaints over her not being allowed to move to an open prison, he told her that she was still "in denial" and observed she showed little sympathy for the victim she had stabbed seventeen times.
 She has been reluctant to engage with professional services offered in prison.
 After taking part in a 2014 programme on improving decision-making, she openly admitted at her next parole hearing that she had told the organisers "what she thought they wanted to hear".

 A number of parole attempts were rejected and in 2020 her eighth was refused, in part because she had continued to be a disruptive prisoner.
 After her ninth rejection in 2023, the Ministry of Justice said that its records showed she was the longest-serving female prisoner in the UK.
 Similarly to previous attempts, her 2023 parole application was rejected in part because of poor behaviour, including being "abusive and aggressive" to staff, and it was heard that she had been "willing to resort to violence" to solve her problems at the time of the murder.

 The family of Malcolm Pearson protested against the possibility of her release in 2023, saying she should never be released as one cannot "rehabilitate psychos".
 Part of the proposed plan to release Pearson would have required her to live in appointed accommodation and have restrictions on her movements, actions and who she could contact, but Pearson refused to accept this.